Undergraduate Course: Symmetry and Geometry (MATH10091)

 From the earliest times and across cultures, people have been fascinated by patterns: objects or drawings that possess symmetry.
 As well as their aesthetic appeal, patterns are important in the material world because, for example, substances that crystallise are forming repeating patterns.
 Understanding the possible repeating patterns in the plane and in space is therefore a necessary part of understanding the structure of materials.

 In mathematics, the symmetries of an object form a group, and this course is to some extent an extended exercise in applied, practical group theory.
 In this course we will study the symmetry groups of two and three dimensional Euclidean space and the subgroups of them that are symmetries of repeating patterns in the plane ('wallpaper patterns'), on the sphere and on friezes (infinite strips).
 We will see that five-fold symmetry is impossible in wallpaper patterns and that there are in fact precisely 17 different possible symmetry groups.
 These patterns can be found in art and decoration throughout the ages.
+We will study also symmetric colourings of patterns and how this relates to group homomorphisms.

 Our study of this will be based on a notation popularised by John Conway in around 1990, which relates the characteristic features of the pattern to its 'orbifold' which is something like a surface but may have certain sorts of 'bad points' such as the 'conical singularity' at the base of an ice cream cone.
 We will need to understand about the geometry and topology of orbifolds and their 'Euler characteristics'.